manjeetrathore/git-github/README.md

 # git-github
-this is for prectice purpose
+This is for prectice purpose.